ahimahas/WhyNotAlgorithmInSwift/RealProblems/README.md

 # Technical Interview questions
-All algorithm problems in this repository are used as technical interview questions my colluegues I experienced.
+All algorithm problems in this repository are used as technical interview questions my colluegues and I experienced.
+Let's do it!